Virginia Ryan is a visual artist, art therapist (B.A.A.T) and gestalt counselor.

 She was nominated 'Accademica di Merito' at the the Accademia Pietro Vannucci in Perugia (established 1573) in November 2018.

-In late 2018 Ryan returned for two months to Victoria, her birth-place in Australia, to further continue the 'I Will Shield You' project developed in West Africa and Italy, thus intimately linking three continents; working intensely both in the Southern Grampians in the Balmoral Post Office Studio and Off The Rails Dunkeld Artist residency ,where she returned in early 2020 during the Australian bushfires : an exploration of her birth country and the lessons that land and people offer.
-In 2019 she was on site in the Museum of Contemporary Art in Rome for the #Atelier project and was invited to exhibit in the Oscar Niemeyer Museum in Brazil in the 14th Bienal of Curitiba, entitled Fronteiras Abertas.
+In late 2018 Ryan returned for two months to Victoria, her birth-place in Australia, to further continue the 'I Will Shield You' project developed in West Africa and Italy, thus intimately linking three continents; working intensely both in the Southern Grampians in the Balmoral Post Office Studio and Off The Rails Dunkeld Artist residency ,where she returned in early 2020 during the Australian bushfires : an exploration of the politics and ecology of her birth country.
+In 2019 she was in residence in the Museum of Contemporary Art in Rome for the #Atelier project and was invited to exhibit in the Oscar Niemeyer Museum in Brazil in the 14th Bienal of Curitiba, entitled Fronteiras Abertas.

 Since 2008, she has shown in the Biennales of Malindi, Dakar, Venice and Curitiba, and in the first and second 'Biennale Alto' in the Dolomite region of Italy , at the first and Second Fibre Art Bienals in Spoleto Italy.

-During Lockdown, having returnedto Italy due to Covid19, Ryan engaged in the production of intricate, time-based collage and mixed media works on handmade Italian rag papers from the nearby town of Bevagna : 'Drawing at its best is not what your eyes see but what our mind understands', and a large scale action with one hundred portraits of local women in collaboration with JR_Inside Out Global Art Project.
+During Lockdown, Ryan engaged in the production of intricate, time-based collage and mixed media works on handmade Italian rag papers from the nearby town of Bevagna : 'Drawing at its best is not what your eyes see but what our mind understands', and a large scale action with one hundred portraits of local women during covid in collaboration with JR_Inside Out Global Art Project.

-In 2022 Ryan exhibited at the 3rd International Women's Art Biennale in the city of Trieste, Italy, curated by the Princess Gabriela Von Habsburg, invited by Luisa De Marinis and opened a new Studio in the disused city bakery in Trevi Umbria (Studio Arteria, Via Zappelli 16) which can be visited on appointment.
+In 2022 Ryan exhibited at the 3rd International Women's Art Biennale in the city of Trieste, Italy, curated by the Princess Gabriela Von Habsburg, invited by Luisa De Marinis.
+Soon after, she opened a new studio in the disused city bakery in Trevi Umbria (Studio Arteria, Via Zappelli 16) which can be visited on appointment.

 Her extensive international exhibiting experience can be found under both the Group exhibitions and Solo exhibitions in this website.